Thalassery: Demographics

-Hindus make up 61.37% of the population, Muslims 34.30% and Christians 3.64%.
+Hindus made up 61.37% of the population, followed by Muslims (34.30%), and Christians (3.64%).

 Culture

-Thalassery is called as the city of three Cs-Cake, Cricket and Circus as the first bakery in Kerala was established in the city and cricket was first played in India here.
+Thalassery is nicknamed the city of three Cs -- Cake, Cricket and Circus.
+The first bakery in Kerala was established in the city and cricket was first played in India here.
 The British had considerable impact on local culture.
 As an ancient trade center, the trading and business relations that existed with the Europeans and the Arabs brought people and ideas from many other lands.
 The European Christian missionaries and the educational reforms they brought played an important role in transforming society.

 The Government of Kerala has included Thalassery in its heritage city project.
 The project includes the preservation of historical structures.
-Thalassery biryani is popular as an ethnic brand.

-Thalassery Cuisine is popular around the world as a blend of Arabian, Persian, Indian and European styles of cooking.
-Tellicherry pepper is a brand used in Europe.
+Thalassery cuisine (a blend of Arabian, Persian, Indian and European styles of cooking) is popular around the world.
+Thalassery biryani is popular as an ethnic brand, and Tellicherry pepper is also used in Europe.

 Painting and sculpture exhibitions are frequently held at the Kerala Lalithakala Akademi art gallery located in Keezhantimukk, Thiruvangad.